Mike Lynch-backed Darktrace valued at $100 million in new funding

 Darktrace takes a different approach from other anti-virus software that seeks to police a boundary around networks.

-Instead, he said Darktrace sits inside the network, and through machine learning recognises abnormal activity and identifies malignant behaviour, a process analogous to how the immune system works in the body.
+Instead, he said Darktrace sits inside the network, and through machine learning recognizes abnormal activity and identifies malignant behavior, a process analogous to how the immune system works in the body.

 "The business is growing exponentially," Lynch said.